 Create a schedule for your teen to follow to help him get up, get ready and get to work on time.

 If your ADHD teen is like mine, he’s been sleeping in for years, and without your nudging, would likely be late for everything.
-This can make a new job challenging, so creating a schedule ahead of time that encourages an earlier wake time will help set a course for success.
+This can make a new job challenging, so creating a schedule ahead of time that encourages an earlier bedtime and wake time will help set a course for success.
 Also, many jobs require employees to arrive a few minutes early to give time to clock in and be at the workstation when the shift starts.
 He’ll need to understand this and build that extra time into his morning.
 Have your teen use alarms or phone reminders for his wake time, taking medicines, appointments, or when he needs to leave home to get to work on time.

 Work on good communication skills.

 Good communication and social skills are a must in the workplace.
 Help your teen practice these skills at home so he will feel more confident and relaxed talking with customers, co-workers, and managers.
 Stress the importance of being polite and courteous always and to exercise patience, even when things don’t go according to plan.
+Your ADHD teen may struggle with discussing his scheduling needs, concerns, or requests with his boss.
+Be present (if he’s talking by phone) to offer reassurance or gentle the first few times he needs to have these conversations.
+If he will speak with his boss in person, have him practice what he will say ahead of time and offer suggestions then.

 Let him know you are proud of him.

-The last thing you can do to help your ADHD teen succeed at his first job is to praise him every day for a job well done.
+The last thing you can do to help your ADHD teen succeed in his first job is to praise him every day for a job well done.
 It’s important for him to know you’re proud of him for going to work and putting forth his best effort to do a great job.
 This type of reinforcement will encourage him to stick with it and keep trying even when things are tough.